ojrojas/OroCQRS/README.md

  dotnet run
 ```
 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU AGPL v3.
 See the `LICENSE` file for details.

 ---